mdarin/ping-pong/README.md

 # ping-pong
 Supervised classical ping-pong using goroutines

-You shold see this output in the console when program done
+You should see this output in the console when program done

 <code>go run ping_pong.go</code>
 ```